Organising committee

 Monash University

-Xenia is a PhD student studying the effectiveness of models in predicting the genetic outcome of endangered species translocations.
-Her research involves building individual-based models and evaluating previous conservation translocations.
-This research will help practitioners to implement evidence-based metapopulation management.
+Xenia is a PhD candidate studying the effectiveness of models in predicting the genetic outcomes of translocations.
+Her work involves developing an individual-based model, to validate it with a hindcasting strategy and to subsequently forecast various translocation options.
+This research aims to provide practical insights for evidence-based metapopulation management.

 University of Melbourne